Time Evolution within a Comoving Window: Scaling of signal fronts and magnetization plateaus after a local quench in quantum spin chains: Introduction

-Propagation of signals in one-dimensional (1D) strongly interacting systems has been of longstanding general interest in both condensed matter and quantum-computational physics.
-The phenomenon provides a basis for coherent information transfer via quantum wires.
+Signal propagation in one-dimensional (1D) strongly interacting quantum lattice systems has been of longstanding general interest in both condensed matter and quantum-computational physics, where it provides a basis for coherent information transfer via quantum wires.
 A signal can be created, e.g., as a local excitation from a stationary state, or as a domain wall or a topological excitation~\cite{Cheneau12,d_wall}.
-In recent years, the nonequilibrium time evolution of such signals after global \cite{Calabrese11,Rossini09,Rossini11,Schuricht12,Foini11,Barmettler09,Barmettler10,Lancaster10,Foster11} and local \cite{Calabrese07,Divakaran11,Ganahl12,Pereira08,Langer11,Langer09,Hunyadi04,Antal99,Antal08} quantum quenches has been the subject of intense theoretical interest.
-Often hard to pursue by analytical methods, many studies have become feasible in 1D by numerical methods~\cite{tdmrg,tebd} based on Matrix Product State (MPS)~\cite{MPS,RO}, and also by tensor network approaches~\cite{tns}.
+Often hard to pursue by analytical methods, many studies have become feasible in 1D due to Matrix Product State (MPS)~\cite{FCS,MPS1,MPS2} based numerical methods~\cite{idmrg1,tebd,tdmrg}.
+Thus the non-equilibrium time evolution of such signals after global \cite{Calabrese07,Calabrese11,IgloiRieger00, Igloi11,Rieger11,Eisler09,Rossini09,Rossini10,Foini11,Schuricht12,Barmettler0910,Fagotti13,Fagotti14,Pollmann13,Brockmann14} and local \cite{Karevski02,Platini05,Eisler08,Divakaran11,Gobert05,Pereira08,Langer0911,Lancaster10,Mossel10,Foster11,Jesenko11,Ganahl12,Alba14,Karrasch14,Sabetta13,Halimeh14,Abraham70,Antal99,Hunyadi04,Antal08} quantum quenches has been the subject of intense theoretical interest in recent years.
+In particular for tight binding (TB) fermions initially in a domain wall (DW) state, intriguing plateaus in the fermion density have been found to develop at large times with well defined scaling behaviour \cite{Antal99,Hunyadi04,Antal08} and have only been fully understood recently \cite{Eisler13}.

-If the initial state is prepared within a \textit{finite} system, boundary effects such as Friedel oscillations interfere with a passing signal.
-System boundaries also limit the time span for tracing the signal, before it is reflected at the boundaries in a non-trivial manner.
-The maximum time is even more severely restricted by entanglement which develops across the system and which requires a computational effort that can drastically increase with time~\cite{blowS}.
-This has greatly hampered the analysis of large time asymptotic behavior \cite{Barmettler09,Barmettler10,Jesenko11,Gobert05}.
-Boundary effects do not appear in \textit{infinite} systems, for which the ground state and its time evolution can be calculated with MPS methods \cite{iTEBD,idmrg1,idmrg2,ipeps}.
-However, these methods require complete translational invariance and can therefore not be applied to study signal propagation.
+If an initial state for such a study is prepared within a \textit{finite} system, boundary effects such as Friedel oscillations interfere with a passing signal.
+System boundaries also limit the time span for signal tracing before non-trivial reflections occur at the boundaries.
+The maximum time is even more severely restricted by entanglement which develops across the system and which requires a computational effort that can drastically increase with time~\cite{blowS,Prosen07}.
+This has greatly hampered the analysis of large time asymptotic behaviour \cite{Barmettler0910,Gobert05,Jesenko11}.
+Boundary effects do not appear in \textit{infinite} systems, for which the ground state and its time evolution can be efficiently calculated with MPS methods \cite{idmrg1,iTEBD,idmrg2,TDVP}.
+However, these methods require complete translation invariance and can therefore not be applied to study signal propagation.